-79. Karl Marx describes capitalist systems as "exploitive."
-Briefly describe the main feature of capitalism that Marx uses to explains this-who exploits whom, and how?

-In Marx's explanation, capitalists exploit proletariat.
+1. Karl Marx describes capitalist systems as "exploitive."
+Briefly describe the main feature of capitalism that Marx uses to explains this--who exploits whom, and how?
+Ans: In Marx's explanation, capitalists exploit the proletariat.
 The capitalists are the owners of the means of production and they exploit the proletariat, who are the workers.
-The proletariat doesn't own anything except their own labor, which they sell to the capitalists.
+The proletariat don't own anything except their own labor, which they sell to the capitalists.
 Basically, the workers make everything, but the capitalists reap all the rewards, a/k/a make all the profits, even though they barely do anything.
+Learning Objective: 2-1: Identify the most important classical sociologists and their major contributions to the field.